Free health insurance and medical care Michigan.

 Michigan Department of Community Health and the WISEWOMAN program was created to address chronic diseases, including cardiovascular issues.
 It is offered for the underinsured, low-income, and uninsured.
 Call 877-588-6224.
 Representatives can provide information on a screening location.
 It will, among other things, provide a free or low cost heart disease and stroke check.
 The program will check your blood pressure, cholesterol, family medical history, glucose, personal medical history, and health behavior.

 Healthy Kids is a Michigan sponsored insured program for uninsured pregnant women and children under the age of 19.
 It will pay for a large percentage of medically necessary health care needs including hospital and doctor visits, checkups; dental care, immunizations; lab; x-ray.
 It is the free - cheap health insurance that is part of the government sponsored CHIP program.
 Call 888-988-6300

-Patients with pre-existing conditions can also sign up for a health insurance plan.
+Patients with pre-existing conditions can also sign up for a free government funded health insurance plan.
 It is HIP Michigan, and it can provide insurance coverage for those denied due to their conditions.
 It can pay for and address a broad range of health benefits, including specialty and primary care, prescription drugs, and other bills.
 All benefits are available from HIP.
 Note that families who enroll will still need to pay deductibles, premiums and other out of pocket limits.
 Call 877-459-3113

-Medicare Savings Program is a cash payment for some or all of your federal government Medicare Part B premiums, coinsurance, and deductibles.
+Medicare Savings Program is a cash payment for some or all of your federal government Medicare Part B health insurance premiums, coinsurance, and deductibles.
 It will really allow people to save money as the cash can be used to pay a portion of your expenses.
 Many seniors and disabled have been able to save $1,000 on their premiums from this free insurance program.
 800-772-1213